Entomy/LibLangly/Stringier.Patterns/README.md

 Alternators accept either pattern, and are equivalent to the regex `(pattern1|pattern2)`.

-### Combinator
+### Concatenator

 ~~~~csharp
 Pattern patternName = pattern1 & pattern2;
 ~~~~

-Combinators require both patterns in sequence and are equivalent to the regex `(pattern1)(pattern2)` with the unnecessary parenthesis added for readability.
+Concatenators require both patterns in sequence and are equivalent to the regex `(pattern1)(pattern2)` with the unnecessary parenthesis added for readability.

 ### Negator